-When others won’t; Nitram will
+When liquid won’t; Nitram will

 Numerous independent industry trials have proven that AN-based fertilisers, like Nitram, increase yields compared to liquid UAN.

 The loss of yield from liquid is not fully understood but is believed to be due to the loss of ammonia to the atmosphere and scorch.

 The UK Government is growing increasingly concerned about ammonia losses from agriculture and is prepared to take action.
 Evidence from Defra’s new ‘Clean Air Strategy’ document indicates that many urea-based fertilisers may have to include inhibitors to address these ammonia losses to air.